TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/tries.md

 # Building a Trie

-## Building a node for the elements of the trie
+## Defining a node class for the elements of the trie

 To start building a trie, you first need to define a node with the revelant attributes needed for any trie.